mediafreakch/YUI-Flexslider/README.md

 ##Step 3 - Hook up the slider

-Lastly, add the following lines of Javascript into the <head> of your document, below the links from Step 1.
+Lastly, add the following lines of Javascript into the '<head>' of your document, below the links from Step 1.
 The `Y.on('domread', function() {});` is required to ensure the content of the page is loaded before the plugin initializes.

 ```html
 <!-- Place in the <head>, after the three links -->